 NCERT Solutions for Class 6 English Unit 9 – What Happened To The Reptiles of the Supplementary Reader – A Pact with the Sun can be downloaded for free at BYJU’S. These solutions will help students to solve the textbook and exercise questions with ease and also develop their English writing skills.
 The NCERT Solutions of Class 6 English have been solved by our panel of expert teachers in order to provide well-structured solutions for Class 6 students.

 The story, “What Happened To The Reptiles” is about Pambupatti, a peaceful village that is inhabited by a variety of people.
-Long ago, only reptiles lived in the forest, and how the absence of different reptiles caused disruption in the lives of other living beings.
+Long ago, only reptiles lived in the forest and the story talks about how the absence of different reptiles caused disruption in the lives of other living beings.
 This chapter enlightens students that every living creature has a key role to play in the environment.
-This story emphasizes the significance of co-existence and living in peace and harmony by all living creatures.
+It emphasizes the significance of co-existence and living in peace and harmony by all living creatures.
+To know more insights about the story, students can refer to NCERT Solutions available for free.

 You can download these NCERT Solutions for Class 6 English in PDF format through the link given below.